Joshua Boyle, Caitlan Coleman, and their children are heading to Canada after their ordeal.

-The young family freed Thursday from militants have boarded a commercial flight to London from Islamabad, Pakistan, and will travel to Canada from there, a Pakistani military official told CNN on Friday.
+The young family freed this week from being held captive for five years by militants have boarded a commercial flight to London from Islamabad, Pakistan, and will travel to Canada from there, a Pakistani military official told CNN on Friday.

-Joshua Boyle, a Canadian, and his American wife, Caitlan Coleman, were held hostage by the Taliban's Haqqani network for five years after they were abducted while traveling in Afghanistan.
-The couple's three children were all born in captivity.
+Joshua Boyle, a Canadian, and his American wife, Caitlan Coleman, were held hostage by the Taliban's Haqqani network after they were abducted while traveling in Afghanistan.
+The couple's three children were born in captivity.

 The White House chief of staff, John Kelly, also said on Thursday that US officials had "arrangements to transport them back to the United States, or to Canada, anywhere they wanted to go."
 He added that the family was receiving medical and psychological treatment.

 "They've been essentially living in a hole for five years," Kelly said.

 It's unclear what precisely about Boyle's background made him nervous around US officials, but media reports have noted that Boyle was once married to Zaynab Khadr — the sister of the Canadian-born former Guantanamo Bay detainee Omar Khadr — who has expressed sympathies for Al Qaeda.

 The siblings' father, Ahmed Said Khadr, who died in 2003, was an Al Qaeda financier close to Osama bin Laden, with whom the family had once briefly stayed.
 Officials have dismissed any notion that the family's capture was connected to Boyle's previous marriage.
 In 2014, they described the Khadr family link as a "horrible coincidence."